-Documentation foundation built from daily EMR workflow experience.
+Clinical workflow platform built from daily EMR experience.

 Disconnected charting, photos, documents, payments, and visit notes.